JohannesPosch/cmake-dict/README.md

 ## Features
 * **Dictionary Storage**: Store key-value pairs in named dictionaries.
+* **List Storage**: The dictionary can store CMake lists as values.
+Semicolons (;), which are used to separate list elements in CMake, are internally replaced with colons (:) for storage.
+This allows lists to be stored and retrieved without additional string manipulation.
 * **Value Retrieval**: Retrieve values from dictionaries by specifying the key.
 * **Graceful Handling of Missing Keys**: If a key does not exist in the dictionary, an empty string is returned.